modelblocks-org/module_hydropower/workflow/report/cutout.rst

-ERA5 runoff data is downloaded for the requested shapes using the `atlite <https://github.com/PyPSA/atlite>`_ library.
+ERA5 runoff data is downloaded for the requested {{ snakemake.wildcards.shapes }}  shapes using the `atlite <https://github.com/PyPSA/atlite>`_ library.